1 (833) 247-3652

-Alberta Stat Holidays 2024: The Complete List
+Statutory Holidays in Alberta in 2023: The Complete List

 Alberta’s Employment Standards Code (ESC) sets out certain rules for employers during statutory (general) holidays to ensure that employees get proper time off, correct pay, and know when they are working.
 As an employer, you must understand what your obligations are during general holidays.